jamesp9/SpecialFinderCrawler/README.md

 # SpecialFinderCrawler
-A crawler helps me find the specials from a variety of sites those I am interested in.
+A crawler scraps sites I am interested in and puts results into a RabbitMQ queue for [SpecialFinderMiner](https://github.com/janusle/SpecialFinderMiner) to analyse.

 ## Architecture